Psudonem/dragon_savior/README.md

 I'm not sure if this is how you format this readme but here goes.\

+Update 3:58 AM 12/27/2022

+wrote the design doc. see dragonS_designdoc_1 and 2 images to get a feel for what kind of game I'm trying to make. please excuse my chicken scratch hehehe

 Update 8:29 PM 12/26/2022

 test.exe shows a fully loaded up game. woohoO!
 We have movement, and we can load in maps with a spawn point.
 No sprite graphics yet.
 I want to make sure the basic gameplay is there first before we do anything crazy with the graphics.
 I did write music tho (go figure).
 I'll post that in the next update.

+also! controls are wasd, and q to quit.

 Update 4:17 AM 12/26/2022 -